digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

         return " ".join(standardized_words)
 ```

-By inheriting from `PrepPackageBaseClass` and placing our logic inside the `prepare()` method, we are ensuring that `colrev` can discover and run our code correctly.
-You can explore all the different base classes in the [CoLRev developer documentation](https://colrev-environment.github.io/colrev/dev_docs/packages/package_base_classes.html){: target="_blank"}.
+By inheriting from `PrepPackageBaseClass` and placing our logic inside the `prepare()` method, we are ensuring that `colrev` can run our code correctly.
+You can explore all the different base classes in the [colrev developer documentation](https://colrev-environment.github.io/colrev/dev_docs/packages/package_base_classes.html){: target="_blank"}.

 **Task**: change the current code to inherit from `PrepPackageBaseClass`.